 It is not essential to propose prototyping of a climate service for an AIP, the focus being on innovation in actionable forms of information, based on evidence of suitability to drive actual uptake of actionable information in climate-related action or decision making.
+However, projects that demonstrate potential services are welcome.

 Process.
-This round of call for ideas is open until 5 September.
-Ideas may be submitted at any time and will be reviewed on a rolling (monthly) basis; early development and submission of ideas is encouraged.
+This round of call for ideas is open 1 February 2024 to 15 April 2024 (5pm GMT).
+Ideas may be submitted at any time within the submission window.
+Ideas will be reviewed on a rolling basis with decision meetings of the EOCIS project management group scheduled for: 20 February, 19 March and 16 April.
+Early development and submission of ideas is encouraged.